altwajre/hello-akka/resources/docs/03-actors/02-fault-tolerance/README.md

 - In the above example, `10` and `1 minute` are passed to the `maxNrOfRetries` and `withinTimeRange` parameters respectively.
 - Which means that the strategy restarts a child up to 10 restarts per minute.
 - The child actor is stopped if the restart count exceeds `maxNrOfRetries` during the `withinTimeRange` duration.
-- Also, there are special values for these parameters.
+- There are special values for these parameters.
 If you specify:
     - `-1` to `maxNrOfRetries`, and `Duration.inf` to `withinTimeRange`:
         - Then the child is always restarted without any limit.
     - `-1` to `maxNrOfRetries`, and a non-infinite `Duration` to `withinTimeRange`: